caleb-kahan/BallRevamped4/README.md

         <dt>Press the levels button</dt>
           <dd>and then press the level number of the level you want to play to start playing at that level</dd>
       </dl>
+   <li>You can press the P key to pause the game, where you can go to the main menu or continue playing.
+Pressing P will unpause</li>
 </ol>

 <b>5/16/19</b> </br>